 RDS Cross-Region Read Replicas create an asynchronously replicated read-only DB instance in a secondary AWS Region.

-Supported for MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server
+Supported for MySQL, PostgreSQL, MariaDB, Oracle, SQL Server, and Db2

 Cross-Region Read Replicas help to improve